sebkeim/inner-class/README.md

 The module have been tested on Python 3.7

-python3 setup.py test
+python setup.py test
-python3 setup.py install
+python setup.py install